lukasleitsch/LinkAce/docs/v1/application/links.md

 ![Preview of Link Details](/images/screens/v1/linkace_links_view.png)

-The link detail page shows all available information about the link, including title, description, categories and tags.
+The link detail page shows all available information about the link, including title, description, lists and tags.
 From the details page you can directly hop into the edit form or delete the link.

 You will also be shown all share links if you enabled some in the user settings.